getkub/youtubeConverter/README.md

 - Ensure python is installed in your system
 - Ensure internet connectivity to pull libraries
 - Cleanup your Converted Files directory often to keep filesystem space in-tact

+## Default settings
+- This script hardcodes certain values to make it easier for end-users
+- Default audio format is m4a
+- Default mp3 settings is 192kbps